 This might seem like a minor thing, like it shouldn’t be a deal breaker.
 But for me, the question loomed large.
 I just couldn’t square it; surely having a baby (to say nothing of having multiple children) was not compatible with my need for Alone Time.
 You guys.
 I have what can only be described as a voracious need for Alone Time.
 I’m a classic introvert, which means that flying solo is how I energize, how I stay sane.
 I do actually like people and I love being social, but I can only be with people if I’ve had time to be with just me.

 As I wrestled with this seeming incompatibility, the very things that were meant to reassure only filled me with alarm.
 I consulted with my dear friend Jordie, a super-together mom of two who commiserated and told me that on weekends she recharges by taking an hour to go on a run.
-Mom-blogs and magazines were similar; they touted the importance of moms taking 20 minutes each day to meditate or journal (as a verb) or center oneself with a “quiet cup of tea.”
+Mom-blogs and magazines were similar; they touted the importance of moms taking 20 minutes each day to meditate or journal (as a verb), or center oneself with a “quiet cup of tea.”
 All of which appalled me.
 20 minutes is nothing!
 And “an hour” was even worse for its attempt to seem like something substantial while still actually being nothing.
 I NEED SO MUCH MORE ALONE TIME THAN THAT.

 So how could I, a card-carrying introvert, become a mom?
 How could this possibly work?

 Well, fast forward to the present day.
 I’ve gone and done it.
 I had a kid and then another and, yes, I’m still an introvert — maybe even more so, simply because I’m older and more crotchety.
 Am I claiming to have cracked the code on how to thrive as a hermit-y mom?
 I’ve figured out how to make it work for me.
 Of course the road to this place of peace was not always linear, but here I am.
-In case anything I learned in my quest that can be helpful to you, here are a few little nuggets of gold I picked up along the way:
+In case anything I learned in my quest can be helpful to you, here are the little nuggets of gold I picked up along the way: